And how it all developed...

 In addition to the technical information, I have over the years, accumulated some secondhand spares which I make available to those in need and in recent years, out of necessity, have produced very small batches of new spares to help my personal Rudge restorations and those of others.
 These new and secondhand spares are made available on an 'at cost' basis in the interests of supporting Rudge restorations or keeping Rudges on the road.

-This site is funded by myself with no sponsorship.
+This site is funded by myself with no sponsorship although donations are welcome using the PAYPAL 'Donate' button.

 Colin Chapple - October 2013

-As a postscript - Site users might be interested to know that in August 2016, I listed on e-bay a CD containing a collection of Remedies associated with Rudge gearboxes.
-The first person to buy the 'at cost' CD was the REC Chairman who clearly values the information personally but considers it not appropriate for his club members.
+As a postscript - Site users might be interested to know that in August 2016, I listed on e-bay a CD containing a collection of Rudge Remedies associated with Rudge gearboxes.
+The first person to buy the 'at cost' CD was the then REC Chairman (D Lambourne) who clearly valued the information personally but considered it not appropriate for his club members.
 Need I say more?